henok-tesfu/henok-tesfu/README.md

 #### Software Engineer
 I'm Henok from Ethiopia, and I mainly work on Web Development.
 I really enjoy working and learning languages and frameworks like Vue and React , as well as work in Laravel PHP framework.
 I also enjoy working on web development in general.

-Skills: VUE JS / React js / LARAVEL / TAILWIND CSS / JS / HTML / CSS
+Skills: VUE JS / NUXT js / React js / LARAVEL / TAILWIND CSS / JS / HTML / CSS

 - 🔭 I’m currently working on Laravel and vue js / react js project